actionhero/www.actionherojs.com/tutorials/tasks.md

 ## Overview

 Tasks are background jobs meant to be run separately from a client's request.
 They can be started by an action or by the server itself.
-With ActionHero, there is no need to run a separate daemon to process these jobs.
-ActionHero uses the [node-resque](https://github.com/actionhero/node-resque) package to store and process tasks in a way compatible with the [resque](https://github.com/resque/resque) ecosystem.
+With Actionhero, there is no need to run a separate daemon to process these jobs.
+Actionhero uses the [node-resque](https://github.com/Actionhero/node-resque) package to store and process tasks in a way compatible with the [resque](https://github.com/resque/resque) ecosystem.

-There are 3 types of tasks ActionHero can process: `normal`, `delayed`, and `periodic`.
+There are 3 types of tasks Actionhero can process: `normal`, `delayed`, and `periodic`.

 - `normal` tasks are enqueued and processed one-by-one by the task TaskProcessors
 - `delayed` tasks are enqueued in a special `delayed` queue to only be processed at some time in the future (defined either by a timestamp in ms or milliseconds-from-now)